 Components of an Expansion Joint

-The main components which constitutes an expansion joint are as follows:
+The main components which constitute an expansion joint are as follows:

 - Tie Rods